netgen/local-development-setup/nginx/ssl/README.md

 Here you will generate SLL certificates for your NGINX server.
 This is not about generating a self-signed certificate - you will generate both Root Certificate Authority (RCA) and end-entity (server) certificates.
-RCA certificate will be registered in the operating system's Root Certificate Store (RCS), so that any additionally generated server certificates get automatically validated by the browser without defining exceptions or importing them into operating system's RCS.
+RCA certificate will be registered in the Operating System's Root Certificate Store (RCS), so that any additionally generated server certificates get automatically validated by the browser without defining exceptions or importing them into Operating System's RCS.

-**Step 1**: Position into `/opt/local/etc/nginx/ssl` directory

-Create `ssl` directory if needed.
+**Note**: This will assume you already configured you `NGINX` server.

-**Step 2**: Write down your chosen password
+## 1 Write down your chosen password

 Write down your chosen password in `/opt/local/etc/nginx/ssl/password.txt` file in case you need to generate new server certificate using the same RCA later on.

-**Step 3**: Create RCA configuration
+## 2 Create RCA configuration

 Create `/opt/local/etc/nginx/ssl/root.conf` file with the following content: